femiphemmy03/Email-spam-detector/README.md

 # Email Spam Detector
-Internship assignment for Gateway English Learning Hub.
+An Internship Project.

 ## Overview
-This project generates 500 emails (250 genuine, 250 spam) and classifies them as spam or good using Python and Naive Bayes.
+This project generates 500 emails, both good and spam, and creates a folder for each category.
+It then detects whether each email is good or spam, extracts the URLs, and creates a CSV file containing their classifications using Python and Naive Bayes.
 It extracts URLs as a feature.

 ## Files
 - `generate_emails.py`: Generates 500 mock .eml files.